 - Give feedback to the massage therapist during the massage on the amount of pressure, speed of hand movement, etc. If anything happens that you dislike or seems improper, you have the right to ask the massage therapist to stop.
 If necessary, you also have the right to end the session.

 - Don’t be afraid to discuss any apprehensions or concerns.
 It’s important that you be as comfortable as possible during your massage.
 Your massage therapist is a professional dedicated to do his or her best to help you feel at ease.

 Remember to breathe normally.
 Breathing helps to facilitate relaxation.
 People often stop or limit their breathing when they feel anxious or a sensitive area is massaged.

 Relax your muscles and your mind.
 Tightening up by contracting or hardening your muscles during the massage is counterproductive.
 Let your massage therapist know this is happening.
 They may need to adjust the massage technique they use and may also be able to help you relax the affected area.
 If you find your thoughts are racing during the massage, one way to be more body-centered and to quiet your mind is to follow the hands of the massage therapist and focus on how the touch feels.

 Don’t get up too quickly and do allow for some open, quiet time after your massage session.
 If you’re dizzy or light headed after the massage, do not get off the table too fast.
 It also may take a little time to integrate or absorb the results of the massage session.

 Be prepared to schedule several massage sessions.
 Massage has its greatest benefits over time.
-The therapeutic effects of massage are cumulative, so the more often you get a massage, the better you will feel and the more quickly your body will respond.
+The therapeutic effects of massage are cumulative, so the more often you get a massage, the better you will feel, and the more quickly your body will respond.
 From one session to the next, relaxation deepens as the chronic patterns of stress in the body are affected and released.
-If you’re getting massage to address chronic muscular tension or recovery from a soft tissue injury, more than one session is usually needed.
+If you’re getting a massage to address chronic muscular tension or recovery from a soft tissue injury, more than one session is usually needed.